Huck-KIT/ICRA2023/README.md

   - overview.md // general overview of the technical aspects of our work
   - scenarioA.md // description of testing scenario A
   - scenarioB.md // description of testing scenario B
-  - howto.md // step-by step guide on how to reproduce our experiments
+  - howto.md // instructions on how to reproduce our experiments
 - experiments
   - models
     - supremica // formal models (EFAs, supervisor synthesis)